18F/identity-pki/bin/quarantine/README.md

-SecurityResponse is a python utility that quarantines a compromised EC2 instance.
+SecurityResponse is a python script that quarantines a compromised EC2 instance.
 It does the following
 - Removes instance from ASG, if the instance is part of an Auto Scaling Group
 - Prepares an EBS snapshot of the instance
 - Takes snapshot of the attached EBS volumes